Study Questions Whether Asians Are Being Targeted in Corporate Spy CasesMay 27, 2017 | AsAmNews

 Rising Distrust between Americans and Chinese: SurveyMay 24, 2017 | Asia Times

-Frank H. Wu is currently William L. Prosser Distinguished Professor, holding the highest rank accorded a faculty member, at University of California Hastings College of Law.
-He previously served as Chancellor & Dean at the school, receiving unanimous renewal to a second term.
-Before joining UC Hastings, he was a member of the faculty at Howard University, the nation’s leading historically black college/university (HBCU), for a decade.
+Frank H. Wu is currently the President of Queens College.
+He previously served as the William L. Prosser Distinguished Professor, at University of California Hastings College of Law and was the Chancellor & Dean at the school, receiving unanimous renewal to a second term.
+Before joining Queens College and UC Hastings, he was a member of the faculty at Howard University, the nation’s leading historically black college/university (HBCU), for a decade.
 He served as Dean of Wayne State University Law School in his hometown of Detroit, and he has been a visiting professor at University of Michigan; an adjunct professor at Columbia University; and a Thomas C. Grey Teaching Fellow at Stanford University.
 He taught at the Peking University School of Transnational Law in its inaugural year and again a decade later.
 In his leadership roles at UC Hastings and Wayne, as well as on the faculty at Howard, he was the first Asian American to serve in such a capacity.

 He is dedicated to civic engagement and volunteer service.
 In April 2016, he was elected by the members of Committee of 100 as their Chair; then in February 2017, the Board named him as the group’s first-ever President.
 He was appointed by the federal Department of Education to its National Advisory Committee on Institutional Quality and Integrity (NACIQI), which advises the administration on higher education accreditation, and by the Defense Department to the Military Leadership Diversity Commission, which submitted to Congress the report From Representation to Inclusion.
 He currently is a Trustee of Deep Springs College, a highly-selective full-scholarship school enrolling twenty-six on a student-run cattle ranch near Death Valley, where he previously taught for several short periods.
 He was a Trustee of Gallaudet University, the only university in the world dedicated to deaf and hard of hearing persons, from 2000 to 2010, and Vice-Chair of the Board for the final four years of his tenure.
 He served on the Board of the Leadership Conference on Civil Rights Education Fund from 2004 to 2010.